God Used A Revival Service To Write

-He gave me the scripture (NIV) Colossians 2:10, “And in Christ you have been brought to fullness.
+He gave me the scripture (NIV) Colossians 2:10, “And in Christ, you have been brought to fullness.
 He is the head over every power and authority.”

 I don’t like crying in public.
 I really don’t.
 But when God’s spirit is speaking through someone.
 It’s God.

-Only God knows, the days and nights I’ve struggled and opened up to Him about my struggles.
+Only God knows the days and nights I’ve struggled and opened up to Him about my struggles.
 I needed encouragement in only a way God could reach me.

-Confidence Comes Through Our Relationship With Him
+Confidence Comes From Our Relationship With Him

 You see, God gives us confidence in Him, but He also gives us confidence in the way we walk with Him, in our daily life.
 I get so critical of my relationship with Him because God deserves the best.
 No, we can’t out give Him.
 No, we can’t ever make up for everything He has done and EVERYTHING He simply is!
 Praise God!